-As Algenio and Thompson-Young [1] point out, one might also argue that outright purchase of e-book titles is preferable to subscription.
-This payment method is subject to inflation and obviously less controllable; it may also lead to the dangers inherent in the big deals for e-journals.
-However, the price differential of the model just discussed outweighs this argument too.
-The differentials are quite startling, but it must be borne in mind that, given variations in coverage of the different aggregators, one is not comparing the price of exactly the same content.
+These differentials are quite startling.
+However, it must be borne in mind that, given the variations in coverage of the different aggregators, one is not comparing the price of exactly the same content.
 Rather one is comparing the purchasing models, based on the average list prices referred to above.
 In my view it is the models that are important: over time, as more publishers provide their titles in e-book form and as the size of the available general collections grows, the aggregators will be offering very similar content.
 This tender was an opportunity to send an unmistakeable message to the e-book marketplace, that vendors have to provide flexible and cost-effective business models reflecting the needs of users and exploiting the potential of the medium.

-3.2.2 Bespoke Subject Collections
+Bespoke Subject Collections

 Despite offering business models derived from the hard-copy world, e-book aggregators do not fulfil one basic requirement of any hard-copy aggregator: namely that they will supply any book from any publisher.
 To overcome the restricted nature of the content on offer, Requirement B of the tender addressed bespoke collections.
-Before the SUPC tender, work had been under way by a group of universities (Anglia Ruskin, Bournemouth, Glasgow Caledonian and West of England) and the Royal College of Nursing (RCN), to define a core collection of nursing texts for use in higher education, based on the Libraries for Nursing/RCN core collection for nurses (the NCCI).
+Before the SUPC tender, work had been under way by a group of universities (Anglia Polytechnic, Bournemouth, Glasgow Caledonian and West of England) and the Royal College of Nursing (RCN), to define a core collection of nursing texts for use in higher education, based on the Libraries for Nursing/RCN core collection for nurses (the NCCI).
 The object was to negotiate with aggregators to make this collection available in electronic form, in order to overcome some of the problems experienced by nurses in higher education, who work and study in different locations under great time pressure.

 This nursing collection was seen as the first in a series of bespoke subject collections to be defined by higher education.
 There would obviously be potential benefits both to students, who would have access to prescribed reading material in electronic form, and to the aggregators, who would be assured of take-up by the higher education community.
-One problem that arose was the well known issue of core textbooks that sell in relatively high volumes (see for instance Armstrong, Edwards and Lonsdale [2]).
+One problem that arose was the well known issue of core textbooks that sell in relatively high volumes (see for instance Armstrong, Edwards and Lonsdale (2002, p.225)).
 Publishers may be unwilling to make these available to libraries at economic prices because they will lose substantial revenue form sales to individual students.